afreefaw/BlurbButler/README.md

 ```bash
 python butler.py
 ```
 Please note as of Mar 5, 2023, unless you add a payment method to your openai account you will be rate limited and the bot may not work for more than a few messages at a time.
+All testing during development cost less than 1 cent of the $18 free starter credit.

 ## Examples
 There are example txt files and associated topics provided.
 The example usage is a personal assistant with access to a few different notes files that the user keeps.
 Topics are in topics.json, txt files are in /blurbs/.